Keeper Password Manager Review 2023

 Mobile Usage

 Keeper's mobile version is available for Android and iOS.
-As mentioned above, the mobile app offers access to nearly the same features as the desktop version, including the security check and extras like BreachWatch.
-You can also easily share your data sets and folders with others from your smartphone.
+As mentioned above, the mobile app offers access to nearly the same features as the desktop version, including "Security Audit" and extras like "BreachWatch".
+You can also easily share your data sets and folders from your smartphone.

-Keeper's mobile app offers the same features as the desktop version.
+Keeper's mobile app offers the same features as its desktop version.

 You can visit websites either with Keeper's integrated browser or your default browser.
 During testing, autofill was reliable on our smartphone and we didn't notice any issues with websites, either in Keeper's browser or Chrome.

-Overall, the latest version of Keeper's mobile app impressed us, excelling, in particular, as a result of the number of features from the desktop version which have found their way over to the mobile app.
+Overall, the latest version of Keeper's mobile app impressed us.
+In large part, it excels thanks to the number of features from the desktop version that have found their way onto the mobile app.

 Mobile Usage